bunkerity/bunkerweb/docs/security_tuning.md

 - `USE_BLACKLIST_IP=yes` : enable/disable blacklisting by IP address
 - `BLACKLIST_IP_LIST=` : list of IP addresses and/or network CIDR blocks to blacklist
 - `USE_BLACKLIST_REVERSE=yes` : enable/disable blacklisting by reverse DNS
-- `BLACKLIST_REVERSE_LIST=.shodan.io` : the list of reverse DNS suffixes to never trust.
+- `BLACKLIST_REVERSE_LIST=.shodan.io` : the list of reverse DNS suffixes to never trust

 ## Container hardening